LEAP: Local ECT-Based Learnable Positional Encodings for Graphs: Background

 \subsection{The Euler Characteristic Transform~(ECT)}

+The \emph{Euler Characteristic Transform}~(ECT) originated as a method to summarize simplicial complexes, i.e., higher-order domains~\citep{ect}.
+Being an expressive and computationally favorable summary statistic, it has found many interesting applications in the biomedical sciences~\citep{amezquita2022measuring}, computer vision~\citep{jiang2020weighted,cisewskikehe2023weighted}, statistical functional analysis~\citep{Crawford20a}, and, more recently, in generative tasks~\citep{point-transform}.
+For an extensive exposition of the applications and a review of the literature, we refer the reader to~\citet{ect-invitation} or \citet{Rieck25}.

-The \emph{Euler Characteristic Transform}~(ECT) originated as a method to summarize simplicial complexes, i.e., higher-order domains, to which elements are added inductively~\citep{ect}.
-We will specialize our exposition to the case of graphs, consisting of \emph{vertices} and \emph{edges}.
-The \emph{Euler characteristic} of a graph is a topological invariant, which is defined as the number of nodes minus the number of edges, sometimes permitting to \emph{distinguish} between graphs that are not topologically equivalent.\footnote{ Formally, homotopy-equivalent topological spaces have the same Euler characteristic. } While possessing some descriptive power, the Euler characteristic remains limited as many topologically different graphs possess the same Euler characteristic.
-However, by moving to a \emph{multi-scale} variant of the Euler characteristic, we obtain the ECT, which combines geometrical and topological information to obtain an expressive representation.
-Specifically, given a featured graph $(\gG,x)$, we can project the node features along a one-dimensional subspace spanned by a unit vector $\theta\in \mathbb{S}^{d-1}$, referred to as a \emph{direction}, and consider the pre-image of the projection to obtain a monotonically increasing sequence of subgraphs of $\gG$.
+We will restrict our exposition to the case of graphs, consisting of \emph{vertices} and \emph{edges}.
+For graphs, the \emph{Euler characteristic} is defined as the number of nodes minus the number of edges; it is a topological invariant of the graph.
+When the Euler characteristic of two graphs is different, the graphs are not topologically equivalent, permitting us to distinguish them.\footnote{Formally, homotopy-equivalent topological spaces have the same Euler characteristic. } However, as many graphs have the same Euler characteristic, its expressive power remains limited.
+By moving to a \emph{multi-scale} variant of the Euler characteristic, we obtain the ECT, which combines geometrical and topological information to obtain a more expressive representation.
+Specifically, given a featured graph $(\gG,x)$, we calculate the inner product of its attributes with a unit vector $\theta\in \mathbb{S}^{d-1}$, referred to as a \emph{direction}, and consider the pre-image of the inner product to obtain a monotonically increasing sequence of subgraphs of $\gG$.
 Tracking the Euler characteristic along that sequence indexed by $t\in \mathbb{R}$ yields the \emph{Euler Characteristic Curve}~(ECC) in the direction of $\theta$.
-Finally, the ECT is the map that assigns direction vectors to their respective ECC.
+The map that sends each direction vector to its corresponding ECC is called the \emph{Euler Characteristic Transform}~(ECT).
 For graphs, it is defined as

-In the more general case of simplicial complexes, this equation is extended as an alternating sum of higher-order elements beyond edges, including triangles, tetrahedra, and so on.
-Somewhat surprisingly, given a sufficiently large \emph{finite} number of directions, the ECT is \emph{injective} on geometric graphs and geometric~(simplicial) complexes~\citep{ectdirections, inverse-ect}, that is, distinct inputs yield distinct ECTs.